 CarFit Registration Form

 Please complete the form below.
 We will contact you regarding registration for a Virtual CarFit Clinic.
+The clinic is comprised of a 45-minute presentation from an occupational therapist, followed by a Q & A session.

 While more driving experience is a good thing, so is the awareness that some age-related changes are inevitable.
 CAA along with Canadian Medical Association and the Canadian Association of Occupational Therapists, has developed an online resource for seniors and their loved ones.
 Use the toolkit to assess fitness to drive under different conditions, maintain driving confidence as you age, and take concrete steps to modify driving habits if needed.
 Learn More.